Table of Contents

 Structures Forming the Posterior Abdominal Wall

-The posterior abdominal wall skeleton includes the 12th vertebrae, the intervertebral discs, the sacrum, and the 11th rib.
+The posterior abdominal wall skeleton includes the 12th vertebra, the intervertebral discs, the sacrum, and the 11th rib.

-The 12th thoracic vertebra, all 5 lumbar vertebrae, and their intervertebral discs support the posterior abdominal wall.
+The 12th thoracic (T12) vertebra, all 5 lumbar vertebrae (L1-L5), and their intervertebral discs support the posterior abdominal wall.
 The transverse processes, as well as the body of the vertebrae and the 12th rib, provide attachment to the muscles of the posterior abdominal wall.

-The iliac crest forms the inferior boundary of the posterior abdominal wall and the iliacus muscle originates from its inner lip.
+The ilium is the largest of the three bones that merge to form the os coxa (hip bone).
+The iliac crest is the curved superior border of the ilium.
+The iliac crest also forms the inferior boundary of the posterior abdominal wall, and the iliacus muscle originates from its inner lip.

-The posterior abdominal wall is constituted by several muscles: the diaphragm, the psoas major, the psoas minor, the iliacus muscle, and the quadrates lumborum.
+The posterior abdominal wall consists of several muscles: the diaphragm, psoas major, psoas minor, iliacus muscle, and quadratus lumborum.

-This is an important respiratory muscle.
-It forms the upper limit of the posterior abdominal wall.
-It contains three apertures: the inferior vena caval opening at the level of the T8 vertebra, the esophageal hiatus at the level of the T10 vertebra and the aortic hiatus at the level of the T12 vertebra.
+An important respiratory muscle, the diaphragm forms the upper limit of the posterior abdominal wall.
+The diaphragm contains 3 apertures: the inferior vena caval opening at the level of the T8 vertebra, the esophageal hiatus at the level of the T10 vertebra, and the aortic hiatus at the level of the T12 vertebra.

-The diaphragm is composed of three parts: sternal, costal and the vertebral part.
+The diaphragm is also composed of the sternal, costal, and vertebral parts.

-- Origin: The vertebral part originates from the medial and lateral arcuate ligaments and from the lumbar vertebrae and forms the right crura.
-The left crura arise from the L1, L2 vertebrae, and their intervertebral discs.
-The coastal part arises from the lower six ribs (7th to 12th rib) and their costal cartilages.
-Lastly the sternal part.
-It consists of small left and right strips that arise from the posterior surface of the xiphoid process.
+- Origin: The vertebral part originates from the medial and lateral arcuate ligaments and from the lumbar vertebrae; it forms the right crus.
+The left crus arises from the L1 and L2 vertebrae and their intervertebral discs.
+The coastal part arises from the lower six ribs (7th to 12th ribs) and their costal cartilages.
+Lastly, the sternal part consists of small left and right strips that arise from the posterior surface of the xiphoid process.

-- Insertion: The diaphragm is inserted into the central tendon: that is a thin but strong aponeurosis that provides attachment (insertion) for the moving end of the muscle fibers.
+- Insertion: The diaphragm is inserted into the central tendon which is a thin but strong aponeurosis that provides attachment (insertion) for the moving end of the muscle fibers.

-- Nerve supply: The motor nerve supply of the diaphragm is mainly by the phrenic nerve.
-It is formed within the cervical plexus and has nerve fibres from the third, fourth and fifth cervical nerves (C3-C4–C5).
+- Nerve supply: The two phrenic nerves, the left, and right, contain sensory, motor, and sympathetic nerve fibers and provide the only motor supply to the diaphragm in addition to sensation to the central tendon.
+It is formed within the cervical plexus and has nerve fibers from the 3rd, 4th and 5th cervical nerves (C3-C4–C5).

-- Actions: It is the main muscle of respiration.
-During inspiration, it causes lung expansion while during expiration it reduces thoracic cavity volume.
+- Actions: The diaphragm is the major muscle of respiration.
+During inspiration (inhalation), it causes lung expansion while during expiration (exhalation), it reduces thoracic cavity volume.

 - Insertion: lesser trochanter of the femur as the iliopsoas muscle